 If you’d like to learn how running a product sampling campaign can help your business, you’ve come to the right place.
 In fact, a sampling campaign fits right in with the idea of influencer marketing.

 Identify Your Goal

 The first step in running a product sampling campaign is understanding why you’re doing it.
 A company that samples foods or beverages wants to let consumers know how the product tastes.
 A perfume company wants customers to experience the way their product smells.

-What is it that consumers need to know to buy your product?
-Figure out what it is, and then spend some time thinking about the best way to let them experience it firsthand.
-Sampling campaigns can happen in person or by mail.
-Keep that in mind.
+What do consumers need to know to buy your product?
+Once you’ve figured that out, spend some time thinking about the best way to let them experience it firsthand.
+Keep in mind that sampling campaigns can happen in person or by mail.
 This type of campaign may be combined with influencer marketing – say by mailing 100 baby bottles to influential mommy bloggers.
 This allows you to get the benefits of both influencer marketing and a sampling program.